Reduction for one-loop tensor Feynman integrals in the relativistic quantum field theories at finite temperature and/or

+Lorentz symmetry is always respected by quantum fields with relativistic energy-momentum relation in vacuum where the temperature and density are both zero \cite{Weinberg}.
+However, this symmetry is explicitly broken when either of the temperature and density is finite, because a rest inertial reference frame of the many-body system is specified in which the temperature and density are measured \cite{Gale,Das,Nair,Bellac,Ezawa}.
+Consequently, in the relativistic quantum field theories (QFTs) thereat, the Lorentz symmetry is violated, which definitely dictates a series of substantial physical consequences encoded into the corresponding transition amplitudes and correlation functions.

-\emph{Introduction.---}One-loop Feynman diagrams (OLFDs) play an extremely important role in calculating the transition amplitudes and/or correlation functions of many subfields of physics, including particle physics, nuclear physics and condensed matter physics \cite{Weinberg,Gale,Fetter,Abrikosov,Mahan}.
-The brute-force evaluation of OLFDs is often a time-consuming and error-prone process, therefore a very significant mathematical physics problem is how to most efficiently perform the OLFD calculations.
-Based on the Lorentz invariance, Passarino-Veltman reduction scheme (PVRS) \cite{CPVRS}, which elaborated on an idea of Brown and Feynman \cite{Feynman}, provides a powerful framework for simplifying the OLFDs \cite{Ellis,Denner2006}.
-With the help of PVRS, a huge number of OLFDs can be automatically assembled from a small number of basic building blocks \cite{CPVRS,Ellis,Denner2006}.
-Owing to this advantage, the PVRS triggered many variants \cite{Denner2006,Ezawa1992,Tarasov1996,Aguila2004,Hameren2005, Beanger2006,Ellis2006,Denner2003,Battistel2006,HRC2012,Battistel2012,Oldenborgh1990} and program packages \cite{Oldenborgh1990,FeynArts1990,FeynCalc1991,LoopTools1999,QCDLoop2008,PackageX2015} for automatic algebraic calculation, and has been widely applied in numerous processes of high energy physics.
+One-loop Feynman diagrams play an extremely important role in calculating the transition amplitudes and correlation functions in many subfields of physics, including particle physics, nuclear physics, and condensed matter physics \cite{Weinberg,Gale,Das,Nair,Bellac,Ezawa,Fetter,Abrikosov,Mahan}.
+Unfortunately, the one-by-one evaluation of one-loop Feynman diagrams is often rather cumbersome, time-consuming, error-prone, and disposable, given the amount of one-loop Feynman diagrams that needs to be computed.
+Therefore, a very significant problem is how to most efficiently perform the calculation of one-loop Feynman diagrams.

-PVRS \cite{CPVRS} and its variants \cite{Ellis,Denner2006,Ezawa1992,Tarasov1996,Aguila2004,Hameren2005,Beanger2006, Ellis2006,Denner2003,Battistel2006,HRC2012,Battistel2012,Oldenborgh1990} are well established for particle physics which is the Lorentz-invariant system, however, there have been only sparse attempts \cite{Rehberg1996PRC, Rehberg1996AOP,HRC2018} to generalize the PVRS from particle physics to other subfields in which the Lorentz invariance is absent, such as nuclear physics and condensed matter physics.
-On the other hand, the OLFDs in these two subfields are more complicated than that in particle physics due to finite temperature, finite density (chemical potential), or pseudo-relativistic dispersion.
-Therefore a systematic \emph{generalized} PVRS (GPVRS) to evaluate the OLFDs therein with great efficiency is in urgent need, which is the motivation of the work described here.

-In this work, we propose two equivalent GPVRS in the absence of Lorentz invariance that can boil the OLFDs down to a set of basic building blocks.
-We employ the GPVRS to several important models of relativistic particles or pseudo-relativistic quasi-particles at finite temperature and/or finite density.
-The GPVRS is verified by gauge invariance and various limiting cases.
-The GPVRS can be used to simplify the OLFDs in the systems of quark-gluon plasma \cite{QGP1,QGP2}, graphene \cite{Graphene}, silicene \cite{Silicene}, topological insulators \cite{TIHasanKane, TIQiZhang}, and topological semimetals \cite{TSM}, which are the frontiers of nuclear physics and condensed matter physics.